 The ECCC ALET lab in Moncton currently receives all NL WQMA samples.
 As this laboratory is not open on Saturdays, shipping of samples should only occur Monday to Thursday, keeping in mind that the laboratory is closed holidays and weekends.
+Lab contact numbers and shipping address are:

-Pad coolers so that bottles will not break or shift during transport, using bubble wrap or shredded paper.
+Hélène Harper ALET, 443 University Ave.
+Moncton, NB E1A 6S8 Phone: 506-851-7208 Fax: 506-851-6608 Pad coolers so that bottles will not break or shift during transport, using bubble wrap or shredded paper.
 The samples must be shipped in coolers with adequate ice packs, making every effort to keep the temperature inside the cooler below 10° C.